robertcurcio/wafv2/README.md

 # Stack Description:
-Here are 3 CloudFormation stacks specifically for designed to create WebACLs for WAFv2:
+Here are 3 CloudFormation stacks specifically for designed to create WebACLs for WAFv2.
+The use case for these is for WordPress on Linux:

 regional-only-webacl.yaml